 To the fullest extent permitted by applicable state law, a Waiver of Subrogation Clause shall be added to the General Liability, Automobile and Workers Compensation policies in favor of SWM and Owner, and this clause shall apply to the Contractor's and Owner's officers, agents and employees, with respect to all projects during the policy term.

 Prior to commencement of work, Subcontractor shall submit a Certificate of Insurance in favor of SWM and an Additional Insured Endorsement (in a form acceptable to SWM) as required hereunder.
-The Certificate shall provide for thirty (30) days' notice to SWM for cancellation or any change in coverage.
-Copies of insurance policies shall promptly be made available to SWM upon request.
+The Certificate shall provide for thirty (30) days' notice to SWM for cancellation, except 10 days notice for non-payment of premium

 XIII.
 Independent Contractor